 Early this month, I agreed to take part in a project called “World’s best curry powder” which aims to create a curry powder “with a taste that will appeal to taste buds whether you live in Copenhagen, New York or Tokyo.
 A global taste profile…” The project proponent, Danish chef Alex Toft Nielsen, says that the panel that will help create this global taste profile will consist of around 20 foodies from all over the world.
 I received three samples of curry powder — yes, all the way from Denmark — and I started testing last week.

 No, I’m not being paid to participate.
 I was just really curious about the project.
 Considering how taste is a very personal and subjective thing, is it really possible to create a formula for curry powder that will have a global appeal?
 Interesting proposition, isn’t it?
 I wasn’t even asked to write about the project but I like it so much that I am writing about it.

 I cooked this curried pork, spinach and rice casserole using the first curry sample.
 You can cook this with just about any curry powder available in the market nearest you.
 It is not a dish that is dependent on the world’s best curry powder project.
 You can also use any meat other than pork or, if you prefer seafood, fish fillets, shrimps, shellfish and squid will also work.
 Just remember that seafood generally requires a shorter cooking time than meat so make the necessary adjustments.

 For best results, add the curry powder during the sautéing stage so that the meat, or seafood, can have all the time it needs to really absorb the flavors of the spices.

-- 300 g. of pork belly, cut into thin strips
+- 300 grams pork belly cut into thin strips

-- 2 to 3 c. of cold cooked rice
+- 2 to 3 cups rice cooked and cooled

 - a generous handful of spinach leaves